 - April 26, 2018 (7:30pm): Paperback Release Party at Women and Children First in Chicago!
 Reading and signing.
 More info available here–you can also pre-order books for pickup or delivery.

-- Summer 2018: Stay tuned for event dates in the UK and in RTP/Durham, NC.
+- Summer 2018: Stay tuned for event dates in the UK and elsewhere.

 Reviews of Programmed Inequality: